-- Look at your baby when he makes sounds.
-Talk back to him, and say what he says.
+- Look at your baby when they make sounds.
+Talk back to them, and say what they say.
 Pretend to have a conversation.

 - Respond when your baby laughs or makes faces.
-Make the same faces back to her.
+Make the same faces back to them.

 - Teach your baby to do what you do, like clapping your hands and playing peek-a-boo.

-- Talk to your baby as you give him a bath, feed him, and get him dressed.
+- Talk to your baby as you give them a bath, feed them, and get them dressed.
 Talk about what you are doing and where you are going.
-Tell him who or what you will see.
+Tell them who or what you will see.

 - Talk about animal sounds.
 This helps your baby connect the sound and the animal.
 Use words like "The dog says woof-woof."

-Read to your child.
+- Read to your child.
 You don't have to read every word, but talk about the pictures.
 Choose books that are sturdy and have large colorful pictures.
-Ask your child, "What's this?" and try to get him to point to or name objects.
+Ask your child, "What's this?" and try to get them to point to or name objects.

 2 to 4 Years

 - Repeat what your child says to show that you understand.
-Add on to what she says.
+Add on to what they say.
 Use words like, "Want juice?
 I have juice.
 I have apple juice.
 Do you want apple juice?"